What is Site Based mentoring?

 We establish partnerships with corporations, businesses, and universities in our community to recruit professional and college student volunteers.
 Our Bigs come from diverse backgrounds just like our Littles.
 They are regular people, just like you, no special mentoring degree required.
 The Site Based program is a great option for volunteers who have a passion for mentoring and whose companies value service during the workday but who may have less flexibility on the weekends.

 The concerns and changes brought on by the coronavirus pandemic have pushed us to think creatively.
-As a result, we’ve transformed our Site Based mentoring programs to be completely virtual for the 2020-2021 school year.
+As a result, we’ve transformed our Site Based mentoring programs in accordance to each school's COVID-19 policies and procedures, including virtual, hybrid and in-person programming.
 Regardless of the shift in program delivery, every participant can expect the same level of quality support in their match.

 In order to apply to be a Big, you must be over the age of 18 and able to commit to meeting with your Little consistently for at least one year.
 We also ask that you: